• 00Days

 What can I expect on the day?

-Speakers in the session should sit in the front row where the reserved signs will be located and will come up to the lectern to present/answer questions.
+Speakers in the session should sit in the front row and will come up to the lectern to present/answer questions.

 What if I need help?